ankurkohli007/A2C-PPO-Reinforcement-Learning_Machine-Learning-for-Robotics-II/README.md

 Reward for moving from the top of the screen to the landing pad and coming to rest is about 100-140 points.
 If the lander moves away from the landing pad, it loses reward.
 If the lander crashes, it receives an additional -100 points.
 If it comes to rest, it receives an additional +100 points.
 Each leg with ground contact is +10 points.
 Firing the main engine is -0.3 points each frame.
 Firing the side engine is -0.03 points each frame.
 Solved is 200 points.

+### Starting State

+The lander starts at the top center of the viewport with a random initial force applied to its center of mass.

+### Episode Termination

+The episode finishes if:

+* the lander crashes (the lander body gets in contact with the moon);
+* the lander gets outside of the viewport (x coordinate is greater than 1);
+* the lander is not awake.
+From the [Box2D docs](https://box2d.org/documentation/md__d_1__git_hub_box2d_docs_dynamics.html#autotoc_md61), a body which is not awake is a body which doesn’t move and doesn’t collide with any other body:

+*When Box2D determines that a body (or group of bodies) has come to rest, the body enters a sleep state which has very little CPU overhead.
+If a body is awake and collides with a sleeping body, then the sleeping body wakes up.
+Bodies will also wake up if a joint or contact attached to them is destroyed.*

 <br>
 <br>
 Reinforcement learning (RL) has shown great potential for robotic applications, particularly in tasks where the robot must learn from interaction with the environment and adapt to changing conditions.
 In RL, the robot learns a policy or set of behaviors that maximize a reward signal provided by the environment, rather than being explicitly programmed with a set of rules or actions.